š§ What Is a Narcissist? How Childhood Trauma Sets the Template for Adult Dynamics

 Your intuition writes their lines.

-When you stop over-functioning - when you withdraw emotional labour and install sacred boundaries - their power dissolves.
+When you stop over-functioning, when you withdraw emotional labour and install sacred boundaries - their power dissolves.

 Not because you are cruel, but because you are no longer the supply.